 Status: It is anticipated that the City's LED Street Light Re-lamping Project will be completed in 2021.
 Unitil received approval from the Public Utilities Commission to expand their on-bill financing program to accommodate a higher amount than currently allowed for the City of Concord.
 The City Council held a public hearing and approved the LED Street Light Re-lamping Project at its January 2021 meeting.
-The Request for Proposals has been issued and we are awaiting results.
+The City has awarded a contract for this project to RealTerm Energy.